sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 TTL

-TTL stands for Time to Live (ie how much time the DNS record should live in cache).
+TTL stands for time-to-live (ie how much time the DNS record should live in cache).

 </details>